Skip to content

 Why glycerin is problematic for children

 The Federal Institute for Risk Assessment (BfR) warns that children, due to their lower body weight, can be particularly sensitive to glycerin.
-Consuming less than 200 milliliters of slush ice with a medium glycerin content can expose a five-year-old child to a dose used medically to reduce brain pressure.
+Consuming less than 200 milliliters of a slush ice with a medium glycerin content can expose a 5-year-old child to a dose used medically to reduce brain pressure.
 Possible effects include headaches, dizziness, nausea, vomiting, or diarrhea–in severe cases, even seizures or consciousness disturbances.

 Study shows high glycerin exposure in Germany